Interstices (selected images)

 Select images also offered in 36" image size on 40" paper, edition of 3 +1 AP

-With my current body of work, Interstices, I delve into my decade-long experience living with Parkinson’s (PD), a neurodegenerative disease for which there is no cure.
-I have been learning to live with the constant awareness and monitoring of declining motor skills and balance, and the attendant non-motor symptoms of fear, anxiety, and disorientation.
+In Interstices, I delve into my decade-long experience living with Parkinson’s (PD), a neurodegenerative disease for which there is currently no cure.
+Over this period, I have learned to live with the awareness of declining motor skills and impaired balance, along with the attendant non-motor symptoms of fear, anxiety, and disorientation.

-With Interstices, I navigate the challenge of looking into the space between now and the time when I will be less capable.
-This visual inquiry motivates me, gives me strength, and instills positivity as I navigate the uncertainty ahead.
+With Interstices, I navigate the challenge of looking into the space between now and the time when I may be less capable.
+This visual inquiry both motivates and gives me strength to negotiate the uncertainty ahead.

 Interstices (in-tur-stuh-seez) noun: